The Andalusian Blueprint: How 1492 Invented the World Order

 At the turn of the eleventh century, much of Europe remained agrarian, locally oriented, and constrained in its ability to generate surplus.
 Long-distance trade existed, but it was limited largely to luxury goods rather than bulk production.
 The most dynamic centers of commerce, finance, and scholarship lay elsewhere: in the Mediterranean, across North Africa, in the Western Sudan, and throughout the broader Islamicate.

 Europe’s internal agricultural expansion produced population growth and demographic pressure, but its feudal structures could not absorb this surplus through productive transformation.
 The Crusades functioned as a solution to this contradiction.
-They fused theological language, including holy war, pilgrimage, and salvation, with urgent material aims: access to trade routes, bullion, land, and strategic ports.
+They fused theological language, including holy war, pilgrimage, and salvation, with urgent material aims linked to access to trade routes, bullion, land, and strategic ports.

 In this sense, the Crusades were not an interruption of economic life but an early attempt to reorganize it through conquest.

-This process crystallized a pattern that would define colonial modernity: religious categories were mobilized to expand into already existing world economies rather than to create something entirely new.
-The conquest of Al-Andalus transformed this crusading spirit from a sporadic military campaign into a permanent structure of imperial expansion.
-It was here that the plunder of Muslim wealth in cities like Cordoba and Seville provided the initial capital that allowed these peripheral kingdoms to fund their expansion across the Atlantic.
+This process crystallized a pattern that would define colonial-capitalist modernity: religious categories were mobilized to expand into already existing world economies rather than to create something entirely new.
+The conquest of Al-Andalus, alongside this crusading logic, transformed from a sporadic military campaign into an adaptive imperial expansion strategy.
+It was here that the plunder of Islamic wealth provided the initial capital that allowed these peripheral kingdoms to fund their expansion across the Atlantic.

 A persistent Eurocentric myth suggests that the Islamic world was merely a carrier society.
 This is the idea that Muslims were a passive conduit that simply transported goods and preserved Greek texts until Europe was ready to wake up and use them.
-This view is not only historically inaccurate but also obscures the reality that the Islamicate was a key driver of the pre-modern global economy.
+This view is not only historically inaccurate but also obscures the extent to which the Islamicate functioned as a central driver of both knowledge production and the pre-modern global economy.
 It innovated the very financial and legal technologies that Europe would later appropriate for colonial-capitalist expansion.

 Before the rise of European hegemony, the world-system was centered in the East.
 As Janet Abu-Lughod has documented, the twelfth-century Eastern Hemisphere was a vibrant tapestry of eight regional subsystems linking the Mediterranean to the South China Sea.
-Europe was a periphery.
-It was a fractured yet fervent polity locked in a feudal crisis with limited capacity for long-distance trade.
+Europe was a periphery: fractured, fervent, and locked in a feudal crisis with limited capacity for long-distance trade.

-Far from being peripheral, this region was the primary source of the bullion that fueled the Mediterranean economy.
-At its peak, more than a ton of Sudanic gold reached the Mediterranean annually.
-Before the plunder of the Americas brought an influx of silver, it was this African gold that sustained the economies of the Maghreb and Western Europe.
+Africa, in particular, was central to this system.
+The western Sudan was home to vibrant trading hubs such as Gao and Awdaghast and served as the primary source of the gold that fueled the Mediterranean economy.
+At its height, more than a ton of Sudanic gold reached the Mediterranean annually.
+Before American silver, it was African gold that sustained European economies.

 The Portuguese Crusade for Gold

-With a population of barely one million and limited export capacity beyond salt, wine, and dried fish, Portugal lacked the commercial depth of Castile or the Italian city-states.
-Its outward turn was driven by a fusion of economic desperation and crusading ideology.
+This dependence is clearest in Portugal’s early expansion.
+With a population of barely one million and limited exports beyond salt, wine, and dried fish, Portugal lacked the commercial depth of Castile or the Italian city-states.
+Its outward turn fused economic desperation with crusading ideology.

 Like Castile, Portugal framed its expansion as part of the long struggle against Islam.
 Seeking favour with the papacy and legitimacy as a Christian kingdom, Portuguese elites imagined their voyages as an extension of the Crusades, an attempt to attack the Islamic world in a pincer movement.
 That is why the Cape of Storms, long known to Muslim sailors, becomes the “Cape of Good Hope” in Portuguese hands: rounding it meant reaching the Indian Ocean and outflanking Muslim trade networks.